 Smooth and creamy Paleo chocolate mousse, made with chocolate, coconut cream, cocoa powder, honey and vanilla.
 Just blend it and let it set for the easiest dairy free chocolate mousse you’ll ever make!

-What makes this dairy free chocolate mousse special?
+What makes this Paleo chocolate mousse special?

 This mousse is made with just a few simple ingredients: dark chopped chocolate, coconut cream, honey, cocoa powder, and vanilla.
 It just happens to be dairy-free, refined-sugar-free, gluten-free and grain-free.